Aftermath: 19 - A Borrower of the Night (2020)

 “And he thinks I should tell you?”
 Hermann asks.
 “How would you react to that, I wonder?
 I can’t see it going well, if you care to know.
 Or rather—” he breaks off, rests his head against a hand.

-Newton just lies there, motionless.
+Newton lies there, motionless.

 Hermann feels profoundly depressed.

 He has nearly decided to confess his feelings to Newton.
 It will not be easy.
-He’ll have to apologize for so much.
+He’ll need to apologize for so much.
 Newton won’t understand why Hermann has been so aggressive, so hard, so distant at times.
 It will be horrible, Hermann thinks.
 But afterward—

 “Newton,” he will say, when the man isn’t dragged down by his grief for Lightcap or his anxiety about the looming Coastal Wall.
 “Newton, I need to have a serious discussion with you.”